welteki/docker_frontail_openhab/README.md

 The dark theme can be enabled by setting the `FRONTAIL_THEME` environment variable.
 To do this just add `-e FRONTAIL_THEME=openhab_dark` to your docker run arguments.

+#### Apply additional options

+To pass additional options to frontail the environment variable `FRONTAIL_OPTS` can be set.
+For example, when running behind a reverse proxy add `-e "FRONTAIL_OPTS=--url-path /frontail"`.

 ## License

 MIT (c) 2018 Han Verstraete https://github.com/welteki